 - PTZ control queue: Turn on to place PTZ control requests in a queue.
 This displays the users status and position in the queue.
 To use the PTZ controls in AXIS Camera Station, turn off this setting. - Enter queue: Click to add your request for PTZ control to the queue. - Release control: Click to release the PTZ control. - The user groups are listed in a prioritized order with the highest priority on top.
 To change the priority of a user group, click = and drag the user group up or down.

-For each user group:

-- Timeout duration: Set the amount of time to wait before timeout.
-The default value is 1 minute, and allowed values are from 1 second to 60 minutes. - Timeout type on events.
-Storage: Show recordings based on storage type.

-- Timespan: Time out after reaching the set duration. - Activity: Time out after reaching the set duration since the last activity. - Infinity: Never to time out until a user with higher priority takes control.
+For each user group: - Timeout duration: Set the amount of time to wait before timeout.
+The default value is 1 minute, and allowed values are from 1 second to 60 minutes. - Timeout type - Timespan: Time out after reaching the set duration. - Activity: Time out after reaching the set duration since the last activity. - Infinity: Never to time out until a user with higher priority takes control.